jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 The chance to bring the consumption, debt, natural resources, debt, inflation and the cost of living rates<button @click="rdegg = !rdegg">-</button>down proactively and ease ourselves into the Internet Age has passed.

-The cost of living, workplace efficiency, mortgage debt, will keep getting more expensive because they are the after effects of aging adaptations.
+The cost of living, workplace efficiency, mortgage debt, will keep getting more expensive because they are the after effects of aging adaptations and hyper-industrialization.
 And they won't evolve on their own.
 The people with the authority to evolve value their egos over their futures.
 They are the teachers, pundits, educators, gatekeepers of old martial arts, and you're the fighter and patient on the frontline feeling the pain.

 They want you to blame, when you should evolve.